 However, the court can take possession of the money if you don’t comply with the terms of your pre-trial release, including failure to appear for your hearing.
 The court can also deduct some of the money to pay for fines and other expenses and refund you the balance.
 It is hence important to understand the bond agreement’s terms before signing.

-It is advisable to use a professional bondsman to post your cash-only bail bond to expedite the process and avoid deductions.
-Courts usually don’t classify bonds posted by bondsmen as purge bonds, meaning that the court will not use the money to pay fines and other related expenses.
+It is advisable to use a professional bondsman to post your cash-only bail bond.
+This is to expedite the process and avoid deductions.
+Courts usually don’t classify bonds posted by bondsmen as purge bonds.
+This means that the court will not use the money to pay fines and other related expenses.

 We Can Help!